 Helping Others Grow Within The Company

 For instance, Brian Rossello was initially hired as a machine operator.
-After expressing interest in learning and growing within the company, years later, he manages our ink room.
+After expressing interest in learning and growing within the company, years later, he managed our ink room.
 Rossello develops the color processes for each project and displays before print (Learn more about Brian’s career here).

 Jay Mendez is another example, as he was initially hired as a die-cut operator.
 Soon, Jay found himself learning more about the design department by sparking up a conversation with Rocky.